wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    Consul can <strong>auto-inject</strong> certifictes into Kubernetes Envoy Sidecars to secure communication traffic (within the Service Mesh).

-   RECOMMENDED: Have Consul use Hashicorp Vault to generate dynamic x.509 certificates.
+   RECOMMENDED: Have Consul use HashiCorp Vault to generate dynamic x.509 certificates.

 <a name="ConsulConnect"></a>